Skaun Municipality: General information

-The municipality of Børseskognen was established on 1 January 1890 when it was separated from the municipality of Børsa.
-The initial population was 1,410.
-In 1930, the name was changed to Skaun.
+The municipality of Børseskognen was established on 1 January 1890 when Børsa Municipality was divided into two: Børseskognen Municipality (population: 1,410) was in the south and a smaller Børsa Municipality (population: 2,300) in the north.
+In 1930, the name was changed to Skaun Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the three neighboring municipalities of Skaun (population: 1,251), Børsa (population: 1,476), and Buvik (population: 1,267) were merged to form a new, larger municipality of Skaun.
+On 1 January 1965, Skaun Municipality (population: 1,251), Børsa Municipality (population: 1,476), and Buvik Municipality (population: 1,267) were merged to form a new, larger Skaun Municipality.

 On 1 January 2018, the municipality switched from the old Sør-Trøndelag county to the new Trøndelag county.

 Name

-The municipality was originally named Børsaskogen meaning "the forest of Børsa", referring to its more rural forested nature compared to the more built up area of Børsa to the north.
-In 1930, the name was changed to Skaun.
-This name was chosen after the old Skaun farm (Skaun) since the first Skaun Church was built there.
+The municipality was originally named Børsaskognen meaning "the forest of Børsa", referring to its more rural forested nature compared to the more built up area of the neighboring Børsa Municipality to the north.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Børsaskogn, removing the definite form ending -en.
+On 13 October 1929, a royal resolution changed the name of the municipality to Skaun.
+This new name was chosen from the old Skaun farm (Skaun) since the first Skaun Church was built there.
 The name comes from the Old Norse word skinr which means "to shine".
 This is believed to refer to the lake Laugen.